DejusDevspace/breakout-game/README.md

 # 1976 Breakout Game
-This repository features a modern implementation of the classic 1976 Breakout game, developed using Python and the Turtle graphics library.
+This repository features an implementation of the classic 1976 Breakout game, developed using Python and the Turtle graphics library.

 The implementation is centered on demonstrating my competency with Object-Oriented Programming.